Motekye/Hazel/README.md

 separated by commas_, `#R` will only supply the arguments not caught by other commands.

+`#C` spills an integer for the number of arguments provided, `#I` is an _instance number_.
+Hazel remembers how many times a shortcut is used, and that number is available for use in your template.

 ## Function wrapper procedure hooks

 It is very easy to write PHP functions to handle function and block wrappers.
 This allows you the ability to add server-side functions to hazel.
-The hazel-samples.php file contains a number of sample function and block wrapper hooks to use for inspiration.
+The _hazel-samples.php_ file contains a number of sample function and block wrapper hooks to use for inspiration.